Muukid/muTrueType/README.md

 This function follows the format of a user-allocated function.
 For an explanation of how `data` and `written` are supposed to be used within this function, see [the user-allocated function section](#user-allocated-functions).

+> This function checks if all of the values are compliant with information from other tables (especially maxp) and compliant with TrueType's specification with a few exceptions: as far as I'm aware, it's invalid to have a flag that uses values from a prior point (such as X_IS_SAME...) when the current flag is the first flag specified, since in that case, there's no "previous value" to repeat from.
+This is done in several common fonts, however, so mutt permits this, setting the value to 0 in this case.

+> It's also invalid (from what I'm aware) to have the first point be off-curve, but in the case that such happens, mutt permits this, pretending that the previous point was an on-curve point at (0,0).
+It's also invalid (from what I'm aware) to have a repeat flag count that exceeds the amount of points, but since it's easy to internally make sure to simply not go over the point count, mutt permits this.

 #### Simple glyph memory maximum

 The maximum amount of memory that will be needed for loading a simple glyph, in bytes, is provided by the function `mutt_simple_glyph_max_size`, defined below: